DeadWolfX/COVID/Readme.txt

     For RetinaNet, the following codes are included:

+        AumentoSIIM.ipynb:

-        AumentoSIIM: Code to realize data augmentation for RetinaNet
+            Code to realize data augmentation for RetinaNet

         ConfuseMatrix.py: